AVSystem/scala-commons/docs/REST.md

 * Result type of each method is typically expected to be a `Future` wrapping some arbitrary response type.
 This response type will be serialized into HTTP response which by default translates it into JSON and creates a `200 OK` response with `application/json` content type.
-If response type is `Unit` (method result type is `Future[Unit]`) then empty body is created when serializing and body is ignored when deseriarlizing.
+If response type is `Unit` (method result type is `Future[Unit]`) then a `204 No Content` response with empty body is created when serializing and body is ignored when deseriarlizing.
 * Each method may also throw a `HttpErrorException` (or return failed `Future`).
 It will be automatically translated into appropriate HTTP error response with given status code and plaintext message.